 The Sede Prim in Madrid, the headquarters of the School in Spain, houses the undergraduate as well as the graduate programs.
 This facility, run by Middlebury College, offers an academic program designed specifically for its students.
 Students who opt for this program will also take one or two courses at the Universidad Autónoma de Madrid.
 The city of Madrid provides students a wealth of intellectual and cultural possibilities and enjoys a central location, making travel to various regions of the country convenient.

 During the first week of each semester, all semester students participate in an orientation designed to introduce Madrid and Spanish life.
-The academic program in Madrid consists of four courses taught in Spanish (1.0 Pomona course credit each).
+The academic program in Madrid consists of four Middlebury course credits taught in Spanish (1 Pomona credit each).
 All students are required to take one course in advanced Spanish grammar and composition.
-Students then choose three electives from a range of courses, including one or two courses at the Universidad Autónoma de Madrid.
+Students then choose three electives from a range of courses, including up to two courses at the Universidad Autónoma de Madrid.
+Students can complete a credit-bearing internship in place of one course.
+Students are required to take at least one course with significant focus on Spain.

 Students are not permitted to take any courses taught by the Middlebury study center on a CR/NC basis, however, students may take direct enrollment university courses on a CR/NC basis.

 With the assistance of the program administration, students find their own accommodations in homestays, apartments, or residence halls.
 A room and board allowance is provided by Pomona College.